 Trigger points are primarily due to myofascial constriction.

 This constriction causes the pain to radiate to other areas (muscles, tendons, joints) within close proximity.

 TRP's do not act alone like the 12-18 tender points.
 They are "woven" into layers of muscle and fascia and radiate from the central part of each tender point and from the more vulnerable parts of the fibro body.

 Although the tender points have an 18-point evaluation test, this is not so easy with fibromyalgia trigger points.

-Why?
-Because trigger points occur over MANY areas of the body and often times
+Because trigger points occur over MANY areas of the body and often times in layers.

 These layers can take place within muscle groups, muscle fibers, tendons and/or near organs that may be compromised in some way.